ShishirShekhar/Census-Web-App/README.md

 ## Intro
 This web app allows a user to explore and visualize census data

 ## Dependencies
 `Python` `NumPy` `Pandas` `Seaborn` `Matplotlib` `Streamlit`

 ## Install Dependencies
 ### Python
 <a href="https://www.python.org/downloads/" target="_blank">Download Python</a>

 ### Other Dependencies

 NOTE: you should be on the same dir as requirements.txt file
 > pip install -r requirements.txt

+## Run app

+NOTE: you should be on the same dir as main.py file
+> streamlit run main.py

 ## Images